 How long can a dog go without water?

 When a dog becomes ill, their appetite and desire for water often vanish.
 A sick dog often cannot hydrate sufficiently.
-A mammal can only go three days without water.
-Yes, a dog can fast without food, but they need water to survive.
-If your dog is not drinking water, then you must immediately take the pet to the veterinarian.
+A mammal can only go three days without water, so if your dog is not drinking water, then you must immediately take the pet to the veterinarian.

 How can I treat dehydration in my dog?